nasa-jpl-memex/memex-explorer/docs/source/dev_guide.rst

    TAD does not currently have a conda package.
 Like the Nutch visualizations, it also has a RabbitMQ dependency.
 For instructions on installing TAD, visit the `github repository <https://github.com/autonlab/tad>`_.

-   Like DDT and Nutch Visualizations, you also have to change the supervisord directive.
+   Like DDT and Nutch Visualizations, you also have to change the supervisor directive.

    .. code-block:: html